Bob Crewe: The 2000s and 2010s

 In addition to his numerous benchmarks and accolades in music, Crewe also achieved recognition as an artist; he designed a number of album covers and had highly successful one-man gallery showings of his paintings at the Earl McGrath Gallery, Thomas Soloman's Garage, and the Jan Baum Gallery in Los Angeles.

-Since 2005, Crewe was featured as a supporting character (played originally by Peter Gregus) in Jersey Boys, the long-running, multiple Tony Award-winning Broadway musical based on the story of Frankie Valli & the Four Seasons.
+Since 2005, Crewe was featured as a supporting character (played originally by Peter Gregus) in Jersey Boys, the long-running, multiple Tony Award-winning Broadway musical based on the story of Frankie Valli and The Four Seasons.
 Although the 2014 film version (with Mike Doyle as Crewe) was only a modest success, the play has gone on to become an international hit, with Crewe credited as the show's lyricist.
 He used his proceeds from the show to start a foundation supporting gay rights, people with AIDS, and bringing music and art to children in deprived communities.

 Personal life

-While Crewe was portrayed as openly gay in the Jersey Boys stage musical and film, his brother Dan Crewe told an interviewer that his brother was discreet about his sexuality, particularly during the time he was working with the Four Seasons.
-"Whenever he met someone, he would go into what I always called his John Wayne mode, this extreme machoism," Dan Crewe told The New York Times.
+While Crewe was portrayed as openly gay in the Jersey Boys stage musical and film, his brother Dan Crewe told an interviewer that his brother was discreet about his sexuality, particularly during the time he was working with The Four Seasons.
+"Whenever he met someone, he would go into what I always called his John Wayne mode, this extreme machoism", Dan Crewe told The New York Times.

-From April 2014 until his death, Crewe resided in a Scarborough, Maine, nursing home.
+From April 2014 until his death, Crewe resided in a Scarborough, Maine nursing home.
 His charity, the Bob Crewe Foundation, donated $3 million to the Maine College of Art in April 2014.

 Crewe died in the nursing home on September 11, 2014, at the age of 83.
 He had been in declining health for several years following a fall.